Electrical installation

 * If signal instability occurs, consider adding **bias resistors** at a point along the line.

 * For the supplied 6-core cable, when used for RS-485 communication, **trim excess length** to minimize noise interference.
-Connect the shield braid to the main communication wires and **ground it**.
+Route the shield braid along with the main communication wires and **ground it**.

 * In areas with heavy signal interference, the software may need to **poll multiple times** to receive a response.
 Implement a **repeated polling mechanism** in the communication program to distinguish between signal interference and actual device offline conditions.